s-abe0/coffeeintheclouds/_docs/rds.md

 #### Amazon Aurora

-A proprietary technology from AWS which is MySQL and Postgres compatible.
-  * Up to 5x faster than standard MySQL DB and 3x faster than standard Postgres DB
-  * Provides security, availability and reliability of commercial DB at 1/10th the cost
-  * Fully managed by RDS; automates administration tasks (patching, backups, etc)
-  * Distributed, fault-tolerant, self-healing storage auto-scaling up to 128TB in increments of 10GB
-  * Up to 15 read replicas; replication process is much faster
-  * Provides point-in-time recovery, continuous backup to S3, and replication across three AZs
-  * Costs more than RDS (20% more), but is more efficient

-Aurora High Avaliability
-  * Replicates 6 copies of data across 3 AZs, backing up data to S3
-    * Only needs 4 copies of 6 needed for writes, 3 copies of 6 needed for reads; If one AZ goes down, your still OK
-  * Self-healing – If some data goes bad, uses peer-to-peer replication to recover
-  * Storage is striped across 100s of volumes
-  * One Aurora instance takes master role; if master fails, read replica can become master
+A fully managed proprietary relational database engine compatible with MySQL and PostgreSQL, allowing existing MySQL and Postgres application to easily migrate to Aurora.
+It can deliver up to 5x througput of MySQL and 3x throughput of Postgres, and automates clustering, replication and storage allocation.
+The underlying storage grows automatically as needed, up to 128 Tebibytes (TiB).

-**Aurora DB Cluster**
+**Aurora DB Clusters**

-Consists of one or more DB instances and a cluster volume that manages data for those instances.
-Cluster volume is a virtual DB storage volume that spans multiple AZs.
-Two types of DB instances make up an Aurora cluster:
+Consists of one or more DB instances and a cluster volume that manages data for those DB instances.

+A *cluster volume* is a virtual DB storage volume that spans multiple AZs, with each AZ having a copy of the cluster data.
+There are 6 copies of data across 3 AZs; only 4 copies are needed for writes and 3 copies are needed for reads.
+Self-healling with peer-to-peer replication is provided, and storage is striped across 100s of volumes.

+There are two types of DB instances in an Aurora DB cluster:

-    1. Primary instance – Supports read/write operations and performs all modifications to cluster volume.
-One primary per cluster.
+*Primary DB instance* - Supports read and write operations, performing all data modifications to the cluster volume.
+Only one primary instance per DB cluster.
-    2. Aurora Replica – Connects to same storage volume as primary and supports only reads.
-Up to 15 replicas per cluster in addition to primary.

-Cluster Endpoints
-An Aurora-specific URL which allows connecting to various parts of the Aurora DB cluster
-    *Cluster endpoint (writer endpoint)* – Connects to current primary DB instance.
-Only one that can perform write operations such as DDL (Data Definition Language) statements.
-    *Reader endpoint* – Provides load balancing support for read-only connections to the read replicas.

-*Aurora Security* – The same as RDS

-Aurora Serverless
+*Aurora Replica* - Supports only read operations from the same storage volume as the primary instance.
+Each cluster can have up to 15 replicas in addition to the primary instance, spread across separate AZs for high availability.
+Automatic failover to a replica occurs if the primary instances becomes unavailable.

+**Aurora Serverless**

-An on-demand, auto-scaling config for Aurora where the DB will automatically start up, shut down and scale based on application needs.
-Good for infrequent, intermittent or unpredictable workloads.
+An on-demand, auto-scaling config for Aurora where the DB will automatically start up, scale and shut down based on application needs.
+It provides a simple, cost effective option for infrequent, intermittent or unpredictable workloads.

+*Advantages of Aurora Serverless*

+* Simpler - Serverless removes much of the complexity of managing DB instances and capacity.
 Simply create DB endpoint, optionally specify desired capacity, and connect applications.
-Pay on a per-second basis for capacity used when DB is active.
-Can migrate between standard and serverless configs.

-Use cases
+* Scalable - Seemlessly scales compute and memory capacity as needed.
+* Cost effective - Pay only for resources used on a per-second basis.
+* Highly available storage - Uses the same fault-tolerant, distributed storage system as a normal Aurora set-up.

+*Use Cases*

-  * Infrequently used apps – App is only used for a few minutes several times a day or week
+* Infrequently used apps - Apps only used for short periods of time per day or week, such as a low volume blog site.
-  * New apps – Deploying a new app and are unsure which instance size you need
+* New apps - When deploying a new application and are unsure about instance size needed.
-  * Variable workloads – Running lightly used app with peaks of 30 minutes to several hours a few times each day or year (human resources, budgeting, reporting app)
+* Variable workloads - Applications that are lightly used, with peaks of 30 minutes to a few hours a day.
+Examples are human resources, budgeting and operation reporting apps.
-  * Unpredictable workloads – Workloads where there is DB usage throughout the day, and peaks of activity that are hard to predict.
+* Unpredictable workloads - Daily workloads with sudden and unpredictable increases in activity.
+Example is a traffic site that sees a surge of activity when it starts raining.
-  * Dev and Test databases – DB used during work hours, but will automatically shut down when not in use.
+* Dev and test databases - Databases used during work hours.
-  * Multitenant Apps – Web app with DB for each customer.
-Aurora manages individual capacity

-Aurora Global DB

-Designed for globally distributed apps, allowing a single Aurora DB to span multiple regions.
-Consists of one primary region and up to 5 read-only, secondary regions.
-Up to 16 read replicas per secondary region.
-Can promote a secondary region to primary.